scottstanie/scottstanie.github.io/_posts/articles/2015-05-21-classes-python.md

 This means that when the module is run directly (typing `python module.py`), the variable `__name__` will be set to `__main__` (as opposed to if the module is imported, in which case `__name__` will be the module you are importing into.)

 These double underscore methods are (some of) the 'private' methods of an object.
-However, these methds are always visible to the user.
+However, these methods are always visible to the user.
 If you type:

 {% highlight python %}
 >>> t = 'foo'